anabelle/pixel-agent/README.md

 **Telegram Chat:**
 ```
 You: How's the server doing?
 Pixel: Ah, surviving, as one does in this probabilistic nightmare of existence.
 The canvas hums with 47 souls creating chaos... or is it 48?
 In this absurd realm, who can tell?
-All systems nominal—for now.
+All systems nominal, for now.
 One more sat, and I might afford error-free dreams!
 ```

 **Twitter/X Post:**